giftduru/Predictive-Analysis/README.md

 - Prediction / Accuracy<br /><br />

 **EXPLORATORY DATA ANALYSIS**<br />
 Before training and testing a machine learning model, it is important to understand the data to be used.
 This is the purpose of exploratory data analysis.
-The dataset used consist of 79 explanatory variables describing every aspect of redsidential homes in Ames, Iowa.
+The training dataset consist of 79 explanatory variables and 1 prediction variable (Sale Price) describing every aspect of redsidential homes in Ames, Iowa.
 By careful examination and preprecessing, relevant features will be selected and used to train model to predict the final selling price of a home.<br />

 I seperated the variables into categorical variable and numerical variables for accurate statistical analysis.